 Unfortunately, auxiliary heat costs two to five times as much as your normal heat pump and often comes on even when your heat pump could have gotten you efficiently to your target temp without auxiliary heat.

 Other thermostats have one way to control auxiliary heat: the AUX lockout temperature.
-If your AUX lockout temp is 40ºF/4.4ºC, then auxiliary heat will come on when the room drops below 40ºF/4.4ºC.
+If your AUX lockout temp is 40ºF/4.4ºC, then auxiliary heat will come on when the outdoor air temperature drops below 40ºF/4.4ºC.

 How does Heat Pump Balance work?